spilliams/terrascope/notes/thoughts.md

 terraboots terraform|tf <root> -- state list # runs `terraform state list` in the given root terraboots plan <root> -v|--verbose # makes sure the user knows what's happening in the templating

-# inspecting your platform
+# inspecting your infrastructure
 terraboots scope list # list all your scopes terraboots root list # list every single permutation of every root terraboots root list --affected # lists every single permutation of every root *which has been affected* (for some definition of "affected")

 # building new stuff
-terraboots new monorepo acme-infrastructure # builds a whole new monorepo named "acme-infrastructure" terraboots new scope team # adds a new scope into the mix terraboots new root my-awesome-stack # builds a new root module named 'my-awesome-stack'
+terraboots project generate acme-infrastructure # builds a whole new monorepo named "acme-infrastructure" terraboots scope generate team # adds a new scope into the mix terraboots root generate my-awesome-stack # builds a new root module named 'my-awesome-stack'
 ```

 The primary goal of `terraboots root list` is to make sure we can build a matrix